Rate of escape of the conditioned two-dimensional simple random walk: Proof of Theorem

 \end{lem}

 \begin{proof} Let us bound $\psi_{x,\xi}$ uniformly in $(x,\xi)$ belonging to $C_m\times \Gamma_m$.
-Since the probability that one try in~$\ell$ ends up in a failure is not larger than~$1/2$ (the probability that the Brownian trajectory hits the inner circle), it is enough to bound the probability that a catastrophe occurs in one try in~$\ell$.
+Recall that, in order to build the first excursion of the coupling, we try successively for each $\ell$, the trajectories $(\tW^{(1, \ell)}, \tS^{(1, \ell)}), l\geq 1$ and we stop with the first try which is not a failure.
+We observe that the probability that one try in~$\ell$ ends up in a failure is not larger than~$1/2$ (the probability that the Brownian trajectory hits the inner circle).
+Hence, it is enough to bound the probability that a catastrophe occurs in one try in~$\ell$.
 Say we look at the first one, we denote $\tS=\tS^{(1,1)}$ and $\tW=\tW^{(1,1)}$.
 We handle the different assumptions that appear in the definition of a success or a failure.

 But first, let us recall the following facts.
 There exist real positive numbers~$c$ and~$ c'$ such that for all $t\geq 0$ and all $\kappa>0$ we have